Short-Term Care Insurance: A Top LTCi Alternative for Clients

 What Is Short-Term Care Insurance?

-STCi also offers coverage for nursing home stays, assisted living, and home health care!
+• Coverage for nursing home stays, assisted living facilities, and home health care

 Who Are the Ideal Clients for STCi?

-The Department of Health and Human Services reports that 70 percent of individuals will need some form of LTC after turning 65 years old.
-However, did you know the American Association for Long-Term Care Insurance (AALTCI) found that approximately 41 percent of LTCi claims don’t last longer than one year?
+AARP reported that 56 percent of individuals turning 65 will need some form of LTC.
+However, did you know the American Association for Long-Term Care Insurance (AALTCI) found that approximately 49 percent of LTCi claims don’t last longer than one year?

 Did you know many LTCi claims don’t last longer than one year?